microsoft/ignite-learning-paths-training-aiml/aiml20/DEMO Computer Vision.md

 ## Manually generating Keys for use with Computer Vision

-In the script [vision_demo.sh](vision_demo.sh), run the section "Create a Key" to programatically create a Cognitive Sevices key using the Azure Command Line Interface.
+In the script [vision_demo.sh](vision_demo.sh), run the section "Create a Key" to programmatically create a Cognitive Services key using the Azure Command Line Interface.
 (If you prefer, you can [create keys interactively with the Azure Portal](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account?tabs=multiservice%2Clinux&WT.mc_id=msignitethetour2019-github-aiml20).)